ju1ce/April-Tag-VR-FullBody-Tracker/README.md

 If you can move the tracker to the correct position, but cant rotate it correctly (the tracker will rotate away from the camera and no longer be detected before the positions of leg trackers match), make sure that your camera is in front of your SteamVR playspace. (refer to the Connect to SteamVR part)

+##### Manual calibration

+Alternatively, you can use the manual calibration mode.
+For this, check the Manual calibration checkbox.
+Now move the X,Y,Z values untill the hip tracker irl alligns with the SteamVR one, then manualy change the rotation (A,B,C) values untill the leg trackers align.
+Then uncheck it, and the trackers should be calibrated.

 ### Parameters

 Below are short descriptions of the parameters you can set.